Vaguery/klapaucius/doc/push_instruction_dsl.md

 - simplify logging and debugging information with globally-defined side-effects
 - automate the generation of "standard" instructions for new user-defined types

-As I said, there are some constraints on the types of things that can happen within an instruction definition, in one transaction step:
+As I said, there are some constraints on the types of things that can happen within an instruction definition, in one DSL step:

 - one item can be popped from a stack, stored in a scratch variable
 - an entire stack can be moved into a scratch variable (deleting them)